mufkuw/m-paperless/docs/usage.md

     original document that it found in the consumption directory or in the mail and will never overwrite that document.
 Archived versions are stored alongside the original versions.
-Any files found in the consumption directory will stored inside the Paperless-ngx file structure and will not be retained in the consumption directory.
+Any files found in the consumption directory will stored inside the M-Paperless file structure and will not be retained in the consumption directory.

 ### The consumption directory